gguillau/Data-Science-Portfolio/README.md

 ## Technical Projects:
 * **Machine Learning (Python)**
-    * [Movie Sentiment Analysis using NLP](https://github.com/giova22i/Data-Science-Portfolio/tree/main/ML-for-Texts): Build a machine learning model to automatically detect negative reviews for a system used to filter and categorize movie reviews.
+    * [IMDB Movie Sentiment Analysis using NLP](https://github.com/giova22i/Data-Science-Portfolio/tree/main/ML-for-Texts): Build a machine learning model to automatically detect negative reviews for a system used to filter and categorize movie reviews.
     * [Time Series Forecast](https://github.com/giova22i/Data-Science-Portfolio/tree/main/Time-Series-Project): Use historical data on taxi orders at airports to create a model that predicts the number of taxi orders for the next hour.
     * [Car Sales Market Value Prediction](https://github.com/giova22i/Data-Science-Portfolio/tree/main/Numerical-Methods-Project): Determine the market value of a used car using historical car data.
 Identify the quality and speed of prediction for various models.
     * [Insurance Benefits Predictive Model](https://github.com/giova22i/Data-Science-Portfolio/tree/main/Linear-Algebra-Project): Linear regression for insurance benefits prediction